 However, the longevity varies between different types of fancy goldfish.

 Fancy goldfish like Bubble Eye and Ranchu can live up to 5 years since they are densely modified breeds.

-Other types like Telescopes and Fantails can live a longer life between 12 and 14 years.
+Other types like Telescopes, Fantails, and Black Moor Goldfish can live a longer life between 12 and 15 years.
 It’s also possible only if they are housed in a pond.
 Even so, there is a risk of having an eyesight issue for the Telescopes if they reach that certain age.